True navigation begins in the human heart.

 At the end of each day, we’d settle into a decent motel, unloading the essentials to make our overnight as homey as possible.
 I learned just how smart my toddler was as she plopped a favorite video into the various VCRs and televisions throughout our sojourn, figuring out how they each worked while I was still reading the instructions.

 We’d finger paint, watch movies, read and put puzzles together.
 I’d study the map and figure out our next destination.
-Katie would take a bath and play just as she had done before our world was sandwiched into a rented car.
+Katie played in the bathtub just as she had done before our world was sandwiched into a rented car.
 We’d crawl into bed, talk about the day that had been and where we were headed next.
 I’d sing lullabies with her small body nuzzled against mine.
 We’d sleep.
 It was almost normal.

-When we finally came back to southern California, it was clear that my husband wasn’t ready to make a final decision.
+When we finally came back to southern California, it was clear that my husband wasn’t ready to make any major decisions.
 Katie and I moved into our own apartment and built a life.
-Two years later, long after he’d tired of the receptionist, long after he’d continued vacillating about whether or not he wanted to be married to me, he filed for divorce.
+Two years later, long after he’d tired of the receptionist, long after he’d continued vacillating about whether or not he wanted to be married to me, he met someone new and filed for divorce.

 Twenty-three years later, I am still navigating the road less traveled.
 I haven’t been in love since, but have finally decided I’d like to be.
 I’d like to find a man who appreciates the lessons I’ve learned on this long windy road.
 I’d like him to be a great traveling companion.
 I’d like him to be kind, a sparkling conversationalist, passionate, have a great sense of humor and know how to pick out the perfect earrings for the girl that lives inside this aging woman.
 If he has an acoustic guitar, knows more than eight songs and can change a tire, so much the better.